qownnotes/web-companion/README.md

 Download the latest release from [Releases](https://github.com/qownnotes/chrome-web-companion/releases), visit `chrome://extensions/` and drop the extension file into your browser.

+Of course you can also use the [Chrome Web Store](https://chrome.google.com/webstore/detail/qownnotes-web-companion/pkgkfnampapjbopomdpnkckbjdnpkbkp) to install the extension.

 To use this extension [QOwnNotes](https://www.qownnotes.org) needs to be running.